Required Legal Notifications

 WOMEN’S PREVENTATIVE HEALTH BENEFIT EXPANDED

-As a result of Healthcare Reform, all plans will be enhanced to include additional women’s preventative services including some of the following:
+As a result of Healthcare Reform, all plans have been enhanced to include additional women’s preventative services including some of the following:

 - Breast-feeding support, supplies and counseling